- Last updated:

 All Canadians visiting Belize must possess a ticket for an onward or return journey and proof of sufficient funds (considered to be US$60 a day).
 At least half of this total must be in cash; the remaining portion may be covered by credit cards.

 Border officials sometimes charge foreigners excessive entry or exit fees.
 Obtain current information before leaving Canada.
-If you are overcharged, ask to see a senior official and/or report the matter to the Consulate of Canada in Belize City.
+If you are overcharged, ask to see a senior official.

 There is an airport departure tax of US$35, which is normally included in the price of the plane ticket.

 Children and travel

 Children need special documentation to visit certain countries.
 See Children for more information.